-There are total 64 squares in a chess board.
+There is a total of 64 squares on a chessboard.
 These squares are of alternate colours.
-Remember that the shape of the chessboard is square and not rectangle.
-There are total 8 squares in one row and total 8 rows are there.
+Remember that the shape of the chessboard is square and not a rectangle.
+There is a total of 8 squares in one row and a total of 8 rows are there.
 So, in total there are 64 squares.

-The rows in chess board are called as ranks.
-The columns are called as files.
-Trick to remember this is, first letter of row and rank is r.
+The rows in chessboard are called ranks.
+The columns are called files.
+The trick to remember this is, the first letter of row and rank is r.
 So you can remember that way.

 Each square has a designated name assigned to it.
-Each column that is file, from left to write are named alphabetically starting from a to h.
+Each column that is a file, from left to write is named alphabetically starting from a to h.

-This was a basic information about squares in chessboard.
+This was basic information about squares in the chessboard.
 Now let’s see how each chess pieces move and what are their corresponding landing squares.

 Landing squares of Pawn

 Pawn is the smallest size chess piece.
-There are total 8 pawn for each player in chess.
-These pawns are placed on second row of each side of the chess board.
+There is a total of 8 pawns for each player in chess.
+Thus, in all there are 16 pawns.

 - A pawn can move one square on each turn.

 - On its first turn it can move two squares at a time.

 - It kills diagonally on adjacent square.